-- · ability to identify relevant issues from the materials provided - depth of knowledge of the law and skill in applying that knowledge to the given fact situation - · ability to provide practical, clear and accurate written advice - skills in interpreting and drafting documents.
+- · ability to identify relevant issues from the materials provided. - ability to demonstrate a depth of knowledge of the law and skill in applying that knowledge to the given fact situation. - · ability to provide practical, clear and accurate written advice. - · skills in interpreting and drafting documents. - · ability to identify and address any ethical issues.